BP evacuates some workers ahead of Gulf of Mexico storm

 A Pemex spokesperson said the company was closely monitoring the forming storm, but it had not ordered any offshore or onshore evacuations at any installations.

-The Mexican government said late on Wednesday it expected between 3 to 6 inches of rain along its Yucatan peninsula in addition to heavy rain in Gulf coast Veracruz and Campeche states, closer to the country's major oil installations.

-The unnamed system had a 70 percent chance of becoming a tropical cyclone in the next 48 hours and was expected to cross the Yucatan and move into the southern Gulf by Thursday, according to the U.S. National Hurricane Center.
+The unnamed system had a 70 percent change of becoming a tropical cyclone in the next 48 hours and was expected to cross the northeastern Yucatan Peninsula and move into the southern Gulf by Thursday, according to the U.S. National Hurricane Center.

 About 80 percent of Mexico's oil and gas production comes from mostly shallow-water offshore fields in the potential path of the low pressure system, along the southern rim of the Gulf.